samuelstevens/arxiv-edits/README.md

 Based on these estimates, we will download 800K \* 256KB = 204,800,000KB = 204,800MB = **204GB**.

 - TODO: revises these estimates as we begin downloading data.

+# To Do

+- might want to use https://docs.python.org/3.7/library/tempfile.html#module-tempfile